 Fuengirola is the last place that you can safely cycle to along the coast.
 From Fuengirola to Marbella is all motorway.

-We hope you have enjoyed your Malaga Self-guided cycle routes along the west coast!
+We hope you have enjoyed your MALAGA BIKE self-guided cycle routes along the west coast!